sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 whence is one of the strings:

-o  "SEEK_SET" - seek to location relative to beginning
+* "SEEK_SET" - seek to location relative to beginning

-o  "SEEK_CUR" - seek to location relative to current
+* "SEEK_CUR" - seek to location relative to current

-o  "SEEK_END" - seek to location relative to end
+* "SEEK_END" - seek to location relative to end

 This is implemented using fseek().

-Function: INT file_eof(FHANDLE fh)
 **`file_eof`**

 file_eof -- Returns true if and only if fh's stream is positioned at EOF.